John-Prestimate/MVP/TASKS.md

 # Discovered During Work
 - [ ] Implement AI-assisted detection for driveways and yards (future ML integration) — 2025-06-29
 - [ ] Consider integrating a cloud AI API for more accurate feature detection (future)

+- [ ] Add more platforms and update instructions as new website builders become popular (Embed Instructions page)

 # Added 2025-06-29
 - [ ] Pro tier: Add AI-assisted measuring for roof and house using OSM building polygons (MVP)